SamTebbs33/Myrmecology2/README.md

 Myrmecology2
 ============

-The re-write of the Myrmecology mod
+The re-write of the Myrmecology mod, the original version of the mod can be found at www.github.com/VivaDaylight3/myrmecology

 Permissions and Licence
 =======================